|Mr T Barker|

-The department is made up of four teachers who cover all of the key stages.
+The department is made up of three teachers who cover all of the key stages.
 Mr Barker and Mr Bathgate teach Key Stage 3, 4 and 5.
-Mr Smith teaches Key Stage 3 and 4 while Mrs Tack specialises in Key Stage 3.
+Mr Hamshar teaches Key Stage 3 and 4.
 Classes are supported by our dedicated HLTA, Mrs Rose.
-The department makes use of three IT suites at our main Guildford Road site and two further suites for sixth form teaching at Highfield Road.
+The department makes use of three IT suites at our main Guildford Road site and two further suites for College teaching at Highfield Road.

 Why choose Computing:

 Computing and Information technology are arguably the fastest developing areas of the curriculum, which makes studying this field especially exciting.
 At Salesian we follow a twin-track approach, offering students the opportunity to learn about either the application of computer hardware and software (ICT) or the development of new technological solutions (Computer Science).
 Our goal is to help students develop a full range of computer skills that will enhance and broaden their lives, develop their problem-solving skills and ensure they are both safe and fit for the rapidly evolving workplace.